gptanshika/Python_All/Docker_Compose/readme.md

-hen you have multiple services (for example a Python app and a database), Docker creates separate images and containers for each service.
+When you have multiple services (for example a Python app and a database), Docker creates separate images and containers for each service.
 Usually this is managed using Docker Compose.

 Concept